bernhardHartleb/Install-VM-Debian/README.md

 # adduser [username] vboxsf
 # reboot
 ```
-You should now see your shared folder on the desktop.
+After restart and login you should see your shared folder on the desktop.
-If there are no issues, shutdown the VM create a restore point of the current state.
+The size of the Linux desktop now adjusts when resizing the VM window.

 ## Development tools

-Find a way to copy the packages.sh file from this Github repository into the virtual machine and execute it from the console.
-Make sure to get the file and not the HTTP webpage!
+Find a way to copy the packages.sh file from this Github repository into the VM and execute it from the console.
+Make sure to get the plain file and not the HTML webpage!
 This will install some basic packages required for future labs:
 ```sh
 $ chmod +x packages.sh
 $ ./packages.sh